ElizabethThorner/FrontEndRebabel/README.md

 Use the command <code>npm run start</code> to run the app.
 Use the command <code>npm run make</code> to build.

 If you build the app, you should find the electron-test executable at out/electron-test-[linux windows mac].

+### Steps to create single file executable from rebabel_import_export.py using PyInstaller
+1. Create and activate Python [virtual environment](https://docs.python.org/3/library/venv.html) in top level of FrontendGapApp folder.
+    - macOS commands
+        - `python3 -m venv .venv`
+        - `source .venv/bin/activate`
+2. Run `pip install -r requirements.txt`
+3. Change directory to 'rebabel_scripts'
+4. Run `pyinstaller --onefile --collect-all rebabel_format rebabel_import_export.py`
+5. The executable will be located in the 'dist' folder that is generated.
+The JavaScript looks for the executable in the top level of the 'rebabel_scripts' directory, so move the executable one directory up.